An intergenerational residency programme pairing artists with mentors

 Her work has been acquired for the UK National Collections, The Scottish National Gallery Collections, Glasgow Museums Collections and The Contemporary Art Research Collection at Edinburgh College of Art amongst other private collections.

 Alberta is representing Scotland at the 59th Venice Biennale in 2022.
-And over 2021, Alberta will be sharing new work as part of Art Night, British Art Show 9, Liverpool Biennial, An infinity of traces at the Lisson Gallery, business as usual : hostile environment at Glasgow Sculpture Studios, An apology, a pill, a ritual, a resistance at Remai Modern, Right of Admission at the University of Johannesburg and A Miraculous Noise at Viborg Kunstal.
+During 2021, Alberta will be sharing new work as part of Art Night, British Art Show 9, Liverpool Biennial, An infinity of traces at the Lisson Gallery, business as usual : hostile environment at Glasgow Sculpture Studios, An apology, a pill, a ritual, a resistance at Remai Modern, Right of Admission at the University of Johannesburg and A Miraculous Noise at Viborg Kunstal.

 Ajamu is a darkroom/fine art photographer, archivist and radical sex activist with over 25 years of experience of exhibiting in museums, galleries and alternative spaces worldwide.